Importing Windows from Europe and Trump’s Tariffs: Is It Still Profitable in 2025?

 When evaluating whether importing windows still makes financial sense after the introduction of new tariffs, it’s crucial to go beyond the headline percentage.

-To give you the clearest possible picture, we’ve broken down how the new situation affects imports from Poland in comparison to two common alternatives: buying locally in the U.S., and sourcing from other European countries like Germany.
+To give you the clearest possible picture, we’ve broken down how the new situation affects imports from Poland in comparison to two common alternatives: buying locally in the U.S., and sourcing from other European countries like Germany or Italy.

 These comparisons help determine where the real long-term value lies for your construction business.

 For instance, consider a typical spec home project in the U.S. with a window budget of approximately $100,000 using local suppliers.
-Importing equivalent high-quality PVC or Aluminum windows from Poland—even with a 25% tariff—could reduce this expense to between $50,000-$75,000.
+Importing equivalent high-quality PVC or Aluminum windows from Poland— even with a 25% tariff — could reduce this expense to between $50,000-$65,000.

 Windows from Poland vs Importing from Germany